mannycolon/electron-react-app-with-cypress/README.md

-# electron-react-webpack-boilerplate
+# electron-react-app-with-cypress

-Boilerplate for Electron React project with webpack bundling
+Example of using Cypress with Electron React Apps